Landscaping ProjectsGarden Fencing: Choosing the Best Type of Wooden Fence for Your Garden

 Like we talked about earlier in the article, if your neighbour is the legal owner of the fence, you can’t make them do practically anything to improve the state of the wall.
 There is no law that requires him or her to paint it, for example.
 Or in other words, your hands are tied.
 Also, there is no point of getting a boundary demarcation and disputes expert to write a report if your neighbour doesn’t want to listen.
 Basically, you are going to be throwing money straight out of the window.

-What you can do is to conceal the ugly sight of a rotting fence by installing a new one right next to it and on your side of the border.
-Yes, there will be two walls right next to each other but then you won’t have to look at the destroyed one.
+What you can do is to conceal the ugly sight of the rotting fence by installing a new one right next to it and on your side of the border.
+If you’ve never done it before, check our post on how to build a fence.
+There will be two walls right next to each other but then you won’t have to look at the destroyed one.
 If this solution doesn’t work for you, here are two more options that might be of help:

 If you can’t get your neighbour to agree upon fixing their fence, you can always call a mediator.
 This is a neutral person who doesn’t know either of you and is specially trained to resolve problematic situations, such as this one.
 And where can you find a mediator?
 Ask your council about this.
 If you need information about how to find your local council, you can go on GOV.UK.
 Keep in mind that this might be a paid service.